-Before returning an instrument to General Radio for service, please write to our Service Department or nearest Sales Engineering Office, requesting a Returned Material Tag.
+Before returning an instrument to General Radio for service, please write to our Service Department or nearest district office, requesting a Returned Material Tag.
 Use of this tag will ensure proper handling and identification.
 For instruments not covered by the warranty, a purchase order should be forwarded to avoid unnecessary delay.